nus-cs2103-AY1920S1/duke/docs/README.md

     -   Exit Application

 ## Introduction
-KerDUKEmit is a Task tracker CLI app that gives you a to-do list.
+Dis Duke is a Task tracker CLI app that gives you a to-do list.
 This app is optimised for those who prefer to work with a command line interface (CLI).

 ## Features

 ### Persistent  Data
 Save your list to your hard disk.
-Each time you use the app your task is saved to a txt file.
+Each time you use the app to update your list, your list is saved to a txt file.

 ### Support for different tasks:
 Each task has different attributes based on their types: